2026 AGENDA

 11:00– 11:45

-GENERAL SESSION: The New War on Drugs: Fentanyl, Cartels, and Transnational Criminal Organizations
+GENERAL SESSION: The New War on Drugs: Cartels, and Transnational Criminal Organizations

-“In recent years, the US government has increased sanctions on Mexican cartels and Chinese chemical suppliers involved in fentanyl trafficking.
-FinCEN’s orders, made pursuant to the Fentanyl Sanctions Act and the FEND Off Fentanyl Act, designated three Mexican financial institutions.
+“In recent years, the US government has increased sanctions on Mexican cartels and Chinese chemical suppliers involved in drug trafficking.
+FinCEN’s orders, made pursuant to the applicable Sanctions Acts have designated three Mexican financial institutions.
 Now, the counter-narcotics sanctions heatmap has expanded to include countries like Thailand, UAE and even Switzerland!
-As such, it has become top priority for financial institutions and exporters alike with operations in, or exposure to, jurisdictions where these cartels are active to assess their existing sanctions controls and ensure they are sufficient to minimize the risk of interacting with such designated terrorist organizations.
+As such, it has become a top priority for financial institutions and exporters in the US and Europe alike! with operations in, or exposure to, jurisdictions where these cartels are active to assess their existing sanctions controls and ensure they are sufficient to minimize the risk of interacting with such designated terrorist organizations.

 In this session, we will discuss the impact of these recent cartel terrorist designations and the resulting sanctions and criminal liability risks.”